EmmaLawlor/Quizzy-Rascal/README.md

 #### Defects of Note
 - Any defects which occurred during development were tracked using the GitHub Issues section of this repository, which can be found [here](https://github.com/EmmaLawlor/quizzy-rascal/issues).
 - Details of each bug were noted as they were discovered, with screenshots taken to demonstrate the problem where possible.
-- The GitHub Issues section allowed for close out of defects as they were rectified, again using screenshots to show the solution when possible.
+- The GitHub Issues section allowed for closeout of defects as they were rectified, again using screenshots to show the solution when possible.

 #### Outstanding Defects
 - No outstanding defects have been noted.